 10 to 99

-Zoom has an extended list of add-on plans for those wanting to complement another feature with their existing subscription.
-Add-ons include higher participant caps, increased cloud storage, and audio conferencing functionality.
+Zoom has a wide variety of add-on plans if you want to expand your existing subscription.
 To avail of these add-ons, you need at least one licensed user.

 - Audio conferencing: Add an audio conferencing feature to your plan, including the ability to add call-out, global toll-free, and local dial-in for premium countries.
-The monthly fee starts at $100.
+The monthly fee starts at $100 per month.

 - Large meetings: Increase meeting capacity to 500 to 1,000 participants at a monthly starting fee of $50.

-- Cloud storage: Get extended storage options up to 5TB for a starting price of $10 per month.
+- Cloud storage: Increase cloud storage of up to 5TB for a starting price of $10 per month.

-- Premier support: Get priority response over support issues and connect directly with support engineers.
+- Premier support: Get priority response for support issues and connect directly with support engineers.
 Contact the sales team for a quote.

-- Conference room connector: Connect your H.323/SIP systems with desktop, tablet, mobile devices, and Zoom Rooms for a monthly starting fee of $49.
+- Conference room connector: Connect your H.323/SIP systems with desktop, tablet, mobile devices, and Zoom Rooms for a starting fee of $49 monthly.

-- Quality of service (QoS) subscription: Get access to QoS event data as it happens for your meetings, webinars, and phone calls.
+- Quality of service (QoS) subscription: Access to QoS event data as it happens for your meetings, webinars, and phone calls.
 Contact the sales team for a quote.

 - Zoom Whiteboard: Unlimited editable boards for a monthly fee of $2.49.